XenoForce/ExoGenesis-Unofficial/README.md

     This project does NOT break any licensing requirements.

-    For more information, see the text file: "abc".
+    For more information, see file: "Licensing Information.md".